btcpayserver/magento2-plugin/README.md

 ```

 ## Can I pair from the command line?
-No. Pairing was the old way of linking this module to your BTCPay Server and is no longer needed.
+Pairing was the old way of linking this module to your BTCPay Server and is no longer needed.
 Instead, just enter your API key in Stores > Configuration > Sales > Payment Methods.

 ## What is the future roadmap?
+- Handling refunds from within Magento
 - Support for configuring multiple BTCPay Servers, so you can have separate installations for different websites/stores (low priority).
 - Nothing else is required really, as this module does what it needs to do in a robust and dependable way.